 I can only accomplish so many custom pieces in a month.
 I can’t finish custom pieces within a month to a month and a half from when I am contacted.
 This is not a place for rushed service.
 It takes time and care to complete something this special and unique.
 I am usually booked out two months or further.
 Our time frame also depends on our communication.
 The longer we take to get back to each other pushes your finish date back as well.
 If you need time to think about something please let me know.

-Before I start drawing designs for you, I ask for a $50 deposit that will be rolled into your final quote.
-The $50 deposit is a way for me to make sure that I am covering at least some of my energy to design for you if you abandon the project.
+Before I start drawing designs for you, I take a 10% deposit based on the estimated price of the piece.
+This is transferable and non refundable.
+The 10% deposit is a way for me to make sure that I am covering at least some of my energy to design for you if you abandon the project.
 Getting to work with a client is an exciting opportunity for me and I hope for you as well.
 It is always disheartening for me when a client disappears after the design process, so I ask that you stick with it if it’s something you really want to do.

 How we communicate is important.
 I am better at keeping our conversations organized if we communicate through email or in person.
 Everything you tell me will be written down and considered for the design.
 Text messages, Instagram messages and Facebook messages are a good way for information to get lost.
 I’ve found I cannot keep track of these conversations if they are broken up in different platforms.
 Email is best even after we have met face to face.
 You are welcome to call me as well, as long as we set a time to talk.

 The design phase: You will receive 3-4 initial drawings for your custom piece within a small range of your overall budget.
 Sometimes I get it right the first time and a drawing is chosen from the first batch of ideas.
 This is the time for you to make suggestions of changes you would like to be made or alterations to a certain design.
-I will allow up to 2 more revisions and/or changes before I start charging $100 for each revision after that.
+I will allow up to 2 more revisions and/or changes.
+Any more revisions after this a $100 fee will be collected for each revision after that.
 This fee will not be rolled into the overall budget.
 I try my best to get your vision within the jewelry.
 If I do not have it right after the third try, we will need to talk some more about what you would like so I can get more information from you.

 Once you have chosen a design that you like, you will be invoiced for 50% of the total amount I’ve quoted for the project.
 You can pay credit card, cash or check.
 This is non refundable and secures your materials.
 Once you have paid your deposit, it may take a couple weeks to a month for me to complete the piece.
 I ask that you do not request any changes after the deposit is made.
 A change could affect the price, and if I’ve already started the piece, it could interfere with the whole process.
 I do not record my process of making the piece.
 I’ve found that I tend to forget to document the process and it slows me down.
 I will only reach out to you if there is a problem or if my timeline has changed.
 So don’t worry if you haven’t heard from me once I’ve confirmed your design.
 It just means I’m busy, but have your deadline on lock down.